armin-th/dotfiles/README.md

 dsh rm [session_name]
 ```

 Inside `dsh` you can quickly open emacs configured with [spacemacs](https://www.spacemacs.org/) via the `ec` alias.
+You may also run the aliases `nec` or `nnvim` to run emacs or neovim respectively in a nix shell inside a directory with a `default.nix` or `shell.nix`.

 # Troubleshooting
-- If you notice freezes or hanging, make sure to [update your packages](https://develop.spacemacs.org/doc/DOCUMENTATION.html#update-packages) after launching emacs and restart emacs.
+- If you notice freezes or hanging in emacs, make sure to [update your packages](https://develop.spacemacs.org/doc/DOCUMENTATION.html#update-packages) after launching emacs and restart emacs.

 # dotfiles
 These dot files are my dot files.
 There are many like them but these are mine!